NativeScript/firebase/packages/firebase-storage/README.md

 ### Creating a reference

 A reference is a local pointer to some file on your bucket.
-This can either be a file which already exists, or one which does not exist yet.
-To create a reference, use the ref method:
+This can either be a file that already exists or one which does not exist yet.

+- To create a reference, call the [ref](#ref) method passing it the file name, with extension, on the [Storage](#storage-class) instance:

 ```ts
 import { firebase } from '@nativescript/firebase-core';